NodeBB/nodebb-english/installing/os/arch.rst

-Arch
+Arch Linux
 --------------------

-First, we install our base software stack:
+First, we install our base software stack.
+Be sure to `pacman -Syu` first to make sure you've synced with the repositories and all other packages are up to date.

 .. code:: bash